LadybirdBrowser/libjs-test262/README.md

 ## Usage

 In the below command, `LADYBIRD_SOURCE_DIR` should point to the Ladybird checkout.
-The exact path to `test262-runner` may vary depending on any extra options that were provided to `ladybird.sh` above.
+The exact path to `test262-runner` may vary depending on any extra options that were provided to `ladybird.py` above.

 ```bash
 ./main.py --libjs-test262-runner "${LADYBIRD_SOURCE_DIR}/Build/release/bin/test262-runner" --test262-root ./test262